Yogurt of the gods, Greek gods, that is....

 Step one: take your starter yogurt out of the fridge and let it reach room temp while you prepare your non-dairy milk.

 Step two: place 5 cups of non dairy milk in a double boiler or a pyrex, heat safe bowl over a pot filled with water.
-Over medium heat bring water up to a boil and heat "milk" until it reaches a temp of 180 degrees Farenheit.
-Do not let the milk boil, or your pan run out of water!
+Over medium heat bring water up to a boil and heat "milk" until it reaches a temp of 110 degrees Farenheit.
+Do not let the milk boil, or your pan run out of water!or simply put your non dairy milk in a microwave safe bowl and heat for 60 seconds at a time until temp is reached. (note that dairy milk has to be heated to 180 degrees to break down the protein chains. you do not need to do that with non dairy milks)

 |My make shift double boiler: pyrex bowl on top of a sauce pan|